jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 2. What is the author's definition of "mythology" and "ideology"?
 These terms are used somewhat loosely in the text, and it might be helpful to provide a clearer definition or distinction between them.
 3. How does the author plan to apply the principles of science to the study of politics and economics?
 The text hints at this application, but it is not entirely clear how the author plans to make this connection.

-## Chapter 2—What Life Is—The Creator of Life
+## Chapter 2—What Life Is: The Creator of Players

 ### Introduction